While researching how CBD works with social anxiety, we came across a fascinating study on CBD for public speaking fear and panic attacks.

-Yes, this a is form of performance anxiety but it's very distinct.
+Yes, this is a form of performance anxiety but it's very distinct.
 We did a deep deive on performance anxiety.

 We are not going to get physically hurt from public speaking.
 There's no risk to life...physically anyway.

-There's unique area of the brain called Pregenual Anterior Cortex
+There's a unique area of the brain called Pregenual Anterior Cortex

 That's a mouthful but stick with us...it's very interesting for social anxiety issues such as public speaking.

 Think of the anterior cortex as a translator between our old primitive brains (amygdala, hippocampus, etc) and the shiny, modern, thinking brain (prefrontal cortex).